OctopusDeploy/blog/blog/2023-09/connect-project-multiple-tenants-bulk-action/index.md

 The new bulk action lets you connect tenants to new or existing projects in a simple, efficient, and intuitive way.

 We'd love feedback on this feature while we continue to refine it.
 If you're an Octopus Cloud customer, it's available from versions 2023.3.11654 and above.
+For self-hosted customers, it's available in the latest 2023.3 server version.

 <span><a class="btn btn-success" href="https://octopusdeploy.typeform.com/to/iBkrLS52">Share your feedback</a></span>